Your Stay at Peninsula Private Hospital

 A Flexi teller is available in the hospital foyer

 Should you require anything at anytime, please do not hesitate to call your nurse via the nurse call button located in the bedside handset.
 Our staff will endeavour to answer the call as quickly as possible.

 Flowers and mail

 Flowers and mail are delivered directly to your room.
-If you have mail to post please contact the Reception staff and this will be arranged for you.

 Our Catering Department prepares a variety of top quality, fresh meals.
 Menus will be provided each morning from which you may select meals according to your taste and dietary requirements.
 Consultations with dietitians can be made should you have any special dietary needs.